Differentially Private Dual Gradient Tracking for Distributed Resource Allocation: Introduction

-The primary challenge in distributed resource allocation (DRA) is managing global resource constraints that couple all agents' decisions.
-Zhang and Chow~\cite{zhang2012convergence} devised a leader-follower consensus algorithm for quadratic objectives.
-To relax the assumption on the quadratic form of cost functions, Yi et al.~\cite{yi2016initialization} developed a primal-dual algorithm.
-These studies focused on undirected networks with doubly stochastic information mixing matrix, but bidirectional information flows may waste communication costs and not be present due to the heterogeneous communication power of sensors.
-To address this, Yang et al.~\cite{yang2016distributed} proposed a distributed algorithm for unbalanced directed networks using the gradient push-sum method, but involved an additional procedure for agents to asymptotically calculate the eigenvector of the weight matrix.
-In a subsequent study, Zhang et al.~\cite{zhang2020distributed} leveraged the dual relationship between DRA and distributed optimization (DO) problems, exploring the push-pull technique for explicit convergence rate determination.
+Resource allocation (RA) is a key issue in fields like smart grids~(\cite{yang2016distributed}) and wireless sensor networks~(\cite{xiao2004simultaneous}), where agents collaboratively optimize their objectives while meeting both local and global constraints.
+Centralized methods, however, face challenges such as single point failures, high communication demands, and high computational costs~(\cite{wood2013power}), leading to the development of distributed frameworks that rely on agent interactions.
+The main challenge in distributed resource allocation (DRA) is managing global resource constraints that link all agents' decisions. \cite{zhang2012convergence} introduced a leader-follower consensus algorithm for quadratic objectives.
+To address the limitation of quadratic cost functions, \cite{yi2016initialization} proposed a primal-dual algorithm.
+These works focused on undirected networks with doubly stochastic information mixing matrices.
+However, bidirectional information flows may incur unnecessary communication costs or may not exist due to sensor power heterogeneity.
+To tackle this, \cite{yang2016distributed} introduced a distributed algorithm for unbalanced directed networks using the gradient push-sum method, though it required agents to calculate the eigenvector of the weight matrix asymptotically.
+Later, \cite{zhang2020distributed} explored the dual relationship between DRA and distributed optimization (DO), employing the push-pull technique for determining explicit convergence rates.